franccoina/franccoina/README.md

 &nbsp;
 ### 📀 &nbsp;About Me

-📍 &nbsp;I'm from Colombia, raised in a city called Medellin.
+📍 &nbsp;I'm from Colombia, raised in a city called Medellín.
 You should visit us someday.

 🎓 &nbsp;Currently studying Software Development at Instituto Tecnologico Metropolitano and Riwi.io.